square-computersetup/square-computersetup.github.io/_pages/win.md

 The computer will then restart.

-Once the computer has restarted you will be prompted to again sign in with your Microsoft account.
+Once the computer has restarted you may see a background photo which you can just click anywhere to continue and be prompted to again sign in with your Microsoft account.

-You will need need to wait for __Account Setup__ to Complete.
+You will then need need to wait for __Account Setup__ to Complete.

 Next you will be asked to __Use Windows Hello__ with your account.
 Press __Okay__ and then enter the verification code that will be sent via SMS to your phone.

 After a few moments you will be able to __Set up a PIN__.
-The PIN will be the password you use to log into the computer; it must be at least 8 characters long.
+The PIN will be the password you use to log into the computer; it must be at least 8 characters long and if you want to use letters you will need to check the box to allow it!

 You can then click __OK__ on the next screen to be taken to the desktop!